-The following is the unedited excerpt from the novel INHERITED DJINN (Djinn & Bourbon Book One) releasing from Darkerwood Publishing in early 2019 (tentative):
+The following is the unedited excerpt from the novel INHERITED DJINN (Djinn & Bourbon Book One) releasing from Darkerwood Publishing in Summer 2019 (tentative):

 “It’s been over fourteen days!” a voice, thick with a British accent, bellowed at me from the blackness of the cluttered basement.